kishlayamishra02/icebrag/icebrag-10day-plan.md

    - 10-day timeline with daily goals
    - Git rules: everyone works on dev branch, only merge to main when tested

-3. Set up a GitHub Issues/Kanban board
-   - Create issues for each feature
-   - Label them by feature type, priority, and assign to team members
-   - Organize into time-based milestones (Day 1-2, Day 3-4, etc.)

 **Afternoon - 1 hour**